admin-shell-io/id/aas/3/0/RC01/README.md

  A property is a data element that has a single value.

  [http://admin-shell.io/aas/3/0/RC01/Property](http://admin-shell.io/aas/3/0/RC01/Property) The Property class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0RC01'.

+## Property/category
+ The following categories are defined for properties and multi-language properties: CONSTANT, PARAMETER, and VARIABLE.

+ [https://admin-shell.io/aas/3/0/RC01/Property/category](https://admin-shell.io/aas/3/0/RC01/Property/category) The attribute category of the Property class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

+## Property/value
+ The value of the property instance.

+ [https://admin-shell.io/aas/3/0/RC01/Property/value](https://admin-shell.io/aas/3/0/RC01/Property/value) The attribute value of the Property class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

 ## Property/propertyValueId
  Reference to the global unqiue id of a coded value.